 A bull flag is a bullish chart pattern formed by two rallies separated by a brief consolidating retracement period.

-The flagpole forms on an almost vertical price spike as sellers get blindsided from the buyers, then a pullback that has parallel upper and lower trendlines, which form the flag.
+The flagpole forms an almost vertical price spike as sellers get blindsided by the buyers, then a pullback that has parallel upper and lower trendlines, which form the flag.